Paavo Tynell Brass Floor Lamp

 Period: 1950s – Mid-Century Modern.

-This lamp is often attributed to Paavo Tynell (1890-1973), but I could not find any proof for it.
-However, it has many similarities with some lamps he designed.
+This floor lamp is often attributed to Paavo Tynell (1890-1973), but I could not find any proof for it.
+However, it has many similarities with the lamps he designed.

 In the same period Tynell studied at the Helsinki University of Industrial Arts, today named after another famous designer: the Aalto University School of Arts, Design and Architecture.